wkrea/git-cop/README.md

     *non-blocking* feedback and is left up to the author to decide (generally, it is a good idea to address and resolve the feedback).
-  - :star: - Signifies code that is liked, favorited, remarkable, etc. This feedback is *non- blocking* and is always meant as positive/uplifting.
+  - :star: - Signifies code that is liked, favorited, remarkable, etc. This feedback is *non- blocking* and is always meant to be positive/uplifting.
   - :white_check_mark: - Signifies approval of a pull request.
 The author can merge to `master` and delete the feature branch at this point.
 - If the pull request discussion gets noisy, stop typing and switch to face-to-face chat.
-- If during a code review, additional features are discovered, create stories for them and then return to reviewing the pull request.
+- If during a code review, additional features are discovered, create stories for them and return to reviewing the pull request.
 - The author, not the reviewer, should merge the feature branch upon approval.
 - Ensure the following criteria is met before merging your feature branch to master:
-  - Ensure all `fixup!` and `squash!` commits are interactively rebased and merged.
+  - Ensure all `fixup!` and `squash!` commits are interactively rebased and merged. *Avoid letting these get onto the `master` branch!*
   - Ensure your feature branch is rebased upon `master`.
   - Ensure all tests and code quality checks are passing.
   - Ensure the feature branch is deleted after being successfully merged.